osrf/cloudsim-portal/README.md

 ![IMAGE](cloudsim_key.png)

-AWS will put the public key in the simulator machine you launched and you will be able to ssh into the machine by doing:
+AWS will put the public key in the simulator machine you launched so that you can ssh into the machine by doing:

     ssh -i cloudsim.pem ubuntu@ip_address